BuvinJT/distbuilder/docs/ConfigClasses.md

 ## QtIfwUiPage

+This class closely resembles [QtIfwWidget](#qtifwwidget).
+They internally derive from a common (protected) base class.
+In contrast, however, QtIfwWidgets are **collections** of user interface elements to be injected *into* default wizard pages, where QtIfwUiPages are entirely new steps/pages injected *between* (or *over*) default wizard pages.

-A great deal can be done to customize the way an installer's interface works by simply adding custom scripts.
+A great deal can be done to customize the way an installer's interface works by simply adding custom widgets.
 There are limitations, however, to that approach.

-This class is used to completely overwrite, or add, custom pages to an installer.
+This class is used to completely add or overwrite pages in the an installer.
 The content of the pages are defined as Qt "forms", i.e. `.ui` (xml) files which adhere to the
 [Qt UI file format](https://doc.qt.io/qt-5/designer-ui-file-format.html).